 Have You Been Injured by a Defective or Dangerous Medical Device?

 TVM lawsuits have recently settled and Riddle & Brantley can no longer accept new cases.

 However, our defective medical device attorneys are ready to help if you’ve suffered injury after using another type of medical device.
-Our North Carolina personal injury and product liability lawyers have nearly 200 years in combined experience.
+Our North Carolina personal injury and product liability lawyers have more than 220+ years in combined experience.